 The P22 is almost four years old at this point, and even during its heyday, wasn’t much of a speed demon.
 Still, for the stated purpose, it’s more than adequate.
 It’s hard to imagine the intended users racking up frags in Call of Duty: Mobile.

 There’s none of the snappy responsiveness expected from the latest-and-greatest flagships, but that’s fine.
 Web browsing and social apps load fast enough, and this is more than capable for the types of basic smartphone that its intended audience will perform.

-The screen lacks the vivid richness of an LED display, with colours missing the sharp fidelity found on pricier mass-market devices, and it’s not especially high-resolution.
+The screen lacks the vivid richness of an LED display, with colors missing the sharp fidelity found on pricier mass-market devices, and it’s not especially high-resolution.
 However, it’s decently bright, with solid viewing angles.
 And its generous 5.5-inch display makes it easy to read emails and web pages.

 Perhaps surprisingly, the Emporia SMART.5 comes with three rear-facing cameras, headlined by a 13MP main camera and two 2MP secondary cameras (a portrait lens and one for close-up macro shots).
 As depicted, these produced flat, grainy images.
 Again, will the intended user care?
 The answer is, most likely, no.

 On paper, this feels like an entry-level $99/£99 handset.
 But its shortcomings are alleviated by the UI, which aims to remove the complexity of Android at every turn.

 This becomes most apparent when the device is fully set-up, and your home screen is populated with a flurry of big, bold, and eminently pressable icons.

 This is an area where the Emporia SMART.5 performs extremely well.
 It makes no assumptions about the competence of its users.